phake/phake.github.io/src/cheat-sheet.md

 ## Method Verifications (Spies)

-Verify that the `calledMethod()` was called once without parameter
+Verify that the `calledMethod()` was called once without parameters

 ```php-inline
 Phake::verify($mock)->calledMethod();
 ```

-Verify that the `calledMethod()` was called once with a specific param
+Verify that the `calledMethod()` was called once with a specific parameter

 ```php-inline
 Phake::verify($mock)->calledMethod('param');